emanuelefavero/mern/README.md

 1. Clone the repo
 2. Add a .env file in the root directory with your MONGODB_URI variable
 3. Run `npm install` in the root directory
-4. Run `npm install` in the frontend directory
+4. Run `npm install` in the client directory
 5. Run `npm run dev` in the root directory